 - Have small, frequent meals throughout the day instead of heavy ones.

 - Avoid foods that trigger the worsening of your symptoms.
-This may include alcohol, spicy foods, foods high in fat, and dairy products.
+This may include alcohol, spicy food, fatty food, and dairy.

 - Consider taking probiotics as they may help restore normal digestion.

-- When you’re diarrhea shows signs of improvement, add low-fiber foods to your diet.
+- When your diarrhea shows signs of improvement, add low-fiber foods to your diet.

 Despite all these measures, your topmost priority is to determine the condition that’s causing your loose bowel movement.
 Thus, visiting the hospital for a thorough physical assessment is a must.